W. W. Herenton: Early life and education

-From Teacher to Superintendent

 After graduating from Le Moyne-Owen, Herenton began working at Memphis City Schools as a fifth-grade teacher in Memphis.
-During the 1968 Memphis Sanitation Strike, Herenton marched in solidarity with the sanitation workers; however, the choice to march with Martin Luther King, Jr. and wear the sign declaring "I AM A MAN" resulted in threats of termination and ostracization from school district leadership and fellow teachers.
+During the 1968 Memphis Sanitation Strike, Herenton marched in solidarity with the sanitation workers; however, the choice to march with Martin Luther King, Jr. and wear the sign declaring "I AM A MAN" resulted in threats of termination and ostracism from school district leadership and fellow teachers.
 But in 1969 Herenton was appointed principal of Bethel Grove Elementary and at 28 became the youngest principal ever hired in Memphis.
 Three years later, he completed his Ph.D. degree at Southern Illinois University.
-A year after returning from the Rockefeller Foundation Superintendent Training Program, Dr. Herenton became the Deputy Superintendent of Memphis City Schools.
-In 1979, Herenton became the first African-American superintendent of the Memphis Public Schools.
-During Dr. Herenton's 12-year tenure as MCS superintendent, ambitious programs aimed at creating opportunities and services to disadvantaged youth, as well as expanding teacher freedoms, were implemented.
+A year after returning from the Rockefeller Foundation Superintendent Training Program, Herenton became the Deputy Superintendent of Memphis City Schools.
+In 1979, Herenton became the first African-American superintendent of Memphis City Schools.
+During Herenton's 12-year tenure as MCS superintendent, ambitious programs aimed at creating opportunities and services to disadvantaged youth, as well as expanding teacher freedoms, were implemented.
 However, he was mired in controversy after accusations of sexual harassment from a female teacher surfaced in 1988, leading to his divorce, an admission of an affair, and an out-of-court settlement.
 Further criticism of his performance as superintendent, as well as an impending mayoral campaign, led him to resign in 1991.

-1991 Mayoral Election and Tenure as Mayor
+Mayor of Memphis

+Elections

-In April 1991, more than 3000 predominantly African-American citizens of Memphis gathered in the Mid-South Coliseum and selected Dr. Herenton as the consensus candidate for the 1991 mayoral election.
-On October 3, Dr. Herenton became the first African-American to be elected mayor of Memphis.
+In April 1991, more than 3000 predominantly African-American citizens of Memphis gathered in the Mid-South Coliseum and selected Herenton as the consensus candidate for the 1991 mayoral election.
+On October 3, Herenton became the first African-American to be elected mayor of Memphis (J.O.
+Patterson, Jr. served as interim mayor in 1982).
 Herenton won his first term by defeating incumbent mayor Richard Hackett in 1991 by 146 votes.
-In earlier history, an African-American had never been appointed to the position.

-Herenton went on to be reelected five consecutive times.
+Herenton went on to win five consecutive mayoral elections.
 He was elected to his fifth term in office on October 4, 2007.

+Tenure

+During his tenure, some critics referred to him as "King Willie", after he was televised saying he didn't care whether Memphians voted for him or not.
+Another scandal ensued when he started a second chance program for first time offenders, allegedly connected to his relationship to a female felon.

+Herenton was praised for putting the city on solid financial footing and presiding over the redevelopment of downtown Memphis, an influx of private capital investment, and the arrival of two professional sports teams: the Memphis Grizzlies and Memphis Redbirds.

-Herenton was selected to the long list for the 2008 World Mayor award; however, he was not selected for this honor.
+Herenton was long-listed for the 2008 World Mayor award; however, he was not selected for this honor.